 ‘Well, it’s about time!
 What in the hell were you doing?
 Always running off somewhere…”

 Richard followed the sound of his mother’s voice, until it stopped abruptly.
 The darkness suddenly contracted; pushing in on all sides like thousands of tiny hands.
 Richard gasped stale air.
 All at once, the sensation ceased.
 He felt a presence behind him and spun around to face a woman’s shadowy figure.
 Richard recognized her and the entire situation came back to him.

 The memory of the gunshot woke Richard with a jolt.
 As his eyes adjusted to the dim light, he realized that it was just another nightmare.
 Yet one hand unconsciously moved to his heaving chest.
 Yes, it had only been a dream.
 Richard sat up, further reassured by the shabby room.
 Swinging his legs off of the rickety bed, he rose and crossed to the television.
 In switching it on, Richard dislodged a stack of envelopes.

 On a whim, he knelt and began studying the accumulation of mail.
 Richard now made it a point to sift through the stack every few weeks, after unnoticed bills left him without gas and electric for several days in the dead of winter.
 Magazine subscription offers, contests and organizational literature ran together until something made him stop.
-He glared at the all too familiar envelope and discarded it unopened.
+He glared at the all too familiar envelope and tore it open.

 “What does mom want now?”

 In Chicago at that same moment, Rachel cast one last glance over her shoulder, reassuring herself that no one had followed her.
 She quickly slipped through her front door and bolted it.
 Something on the floor caught one of her high heels and flung her against the carpet.

 “Ouch!
 Let me find some light before I break my neck!”